spendierk/TKET_website/what_is_TKET.rst

    :width: 800px
    :align: center

-- **Use Cases**: Tasks or challenges addressed using quantum computing, such as machine learning, chemistry, or optimization.
+- **Use Cases**: Problems addressed using quantum computing, encompassing areas like machine learning, chemistry, or optimization.
-- **Application Software**: Here, specialized algorithms generate quantum circuits from a universal set of gates, like the Quantum Fourier Transform (QFT).
+- **Application Software**: Specialized algorithms generate quantum circuits from a universal set of gates, like the Quantum Fourier Transform (QFT).
-- **Quantum Circuit**: The raw quantum algorithm using universal gate sets, showcasing high-level operations of algorithms like QFT.
+- **Quantum Circuit**: The fundamental quantum algorithm uses universal gate sets and all-to-all connectivity, illustrating the core operations of algorithms like QFT.
+- **Classical Simulator**: This tool allows quantum circuits to run on a classical simulator, such as a state vector simulator.
-- **TKET Optimization**: A crucial stage where quantum circuits are tailored for specific quantum hardware constraints, considering qubit connectivity, native gates, and error rates.
+- **Quantum Circuit Compiler**: Quantum circuits are tailored for specific quantum hardware constraints using TKET, considering qubit connectivity, native gates, and error rates.
 Circuit optimization also occurs at this stage.
-- **Quantum Simulator**: A tool that emulates quantum computer behavior, letting developers test and refine algorithms without using actual quantum hardware.
+- **Quantum Simulator/Emulator**: A tool that simulates/emulates quantum computer behavior, letting developers test and refine algorithms without using actual quantum hardware.
 - **Hardware Translation**: Post-optimization, the circuit is converted into machine code for quantum processors (QPUs) or quantum simulators.
 - **Quantum Processor**: The hardware layer where quantum circuits are physically executed to produce results.

-Having outlined the quantum computing stack, let's now focus on TKET's role.
-Its architecture seamlessly bridges high-level applications to quantum hardware, ensuring efficient execution of quantum algorithms.
+Having outlined the quantum computing stack, let's focus on TKET's role.
+Its architecture bridges high-level applications to quantum hardware, ensuring efficient execution of quantum algorithms.

 TKET Architecture Overview:
 ---------------------------
-The following schematic provides a glimpse into TKET's architecture, emphasizing its broad compatibility with quantum libraries, advanced compilation, and diverse target quantum devices and simulators.
+The following schematic provides a glimpse into TKET's architecture, emphasizing its compatibility with quantum libraries, advanced compilation, and diverse target quantum devices and simulators.

 .. image:: https://github.com/spendierk/TKET_website/blob/main/tket_architecture.jpg
    :alt: TKET Architecture diagram